top of page

 One Handed Strikes

-This does not apply if the one handed strike happens while in control of the opponents sword (such as in a grapple).
+• This does not apply if the one handed strike happens while in control of the opponents main scoring weapon (such as in a grapple).

 Bucklers, Shields & Pommels